 Our support team may need to obtain additional information about the network requests that are generated in your browser while you’re experiencing an issue.
-It's possible it may be requested that you record a HAR file, or HTTP Archive format file, that logs of network requests, while that issue is occurring and then provide that to them for further analysis.
+It's possible you may be asked to record a HAR file, or HTTP Archive format file, that logs network requests while your issue is occurring.
+Our support team will further analyze the file to help solve your issue.

 Generate a HAR file for Chrome

 - Open Google Chrome and go to the page where the issue is occurring.

 - From the panel, select the Network tab.

 - In the upper left corner of the tab, find the red Record button.
 If it is grey, click it one time to start recording.